Traffic engineering (transportation): Lane flow equation

 Observation on limited access facilities suggests that up to a maximum flow, speed does not decline while density increases.
 However, above a critical threshold (BP, breakpoint), increased density reduces speed.
 Additionally, beyond a further threshold, increased density reduces flow as well.

 Therefore, speeds and lane flows at bottlenecks can be kept high during peak periods by managing traffic density using devices that limit the rate at which vehicles can enter the highway.
 Ramp meters, signals on entrance ramps that control the rate at which vehicles are allowed to enter the mainline facility, provide this function (at the expense of increased delay for those waiting at the ramps).

 Highway safety

 Highway safety engineering is a branch of traffic engineering that deals with reducing the frequency and severity of crashes.
 It uses physics and vehicle dynamics, as well as road user psychology and human factors engineering, to reduce the influence of factors that contribute to crashes.
-A well-drafted Traffic Control Plan (TCP) is critical to any job involving roadway work.
-A properly-prepared TCP will specify equipment, signage, placement, and personnel.

 A typical traffic safety investigation follows these steps: